AFC System Security Boundaries

 Dynamic Reconciliation & Zone Logic

-When GTFS-RT detours or headway adjustments occur, the reconciliation engine must dynamically adjust fare calculations without compromising the integrity of the underlying transaction ledger.
+When GTFS-RT detours or headway adjustments occur, the reconciliation engine must dynamically adjust fare calculations without compromising the integrity of the underlying ledger.
 Fare Zone Taxonomy Design dictates how geographic and service-based pricing rules are encoded and versioned.
-When zone boundaries shift due to temporary service changes, the reconciliation pipeline must map historical tap events to the correct tariff snapshot while maintaining idempotent settlement records.
+When zone boundaries shift due to temporary service changes, the reconciliation pipeline must map each historical tap to the tariff snapshot that was in effect at the tap’s own timestamp, while keeping settlement records idempotent.

-Scalable reconciliation requires event sourcing principles, bounded state windows, and deterministic conflict resolution.
-The following implementation demonstrates a memory-efficient reconciliation engine that processes out-of-order events, applies zone-based fare adjustments, and produces audit-ready aggregates.
+Scalable reconciliation requires event-sourcing principles, bounded state windows, and deterministic conflict resolution.
+The implementation below processes out-of-order events, resolves each against the correct zone snapshot with an O(logn)O(\log n) lookup, and produces audit-ready aggregates keyed by media UID.

 from bisect import bisect_right